 The following topics are just a few that need to be covered in the security systems business plan:

-• What type of products and services will be offered, and what makes them unique in comparison to the competition?
-Do products and services include fire alarms, instruction detection, security alarms, TV and video surveillance, and access control?
+- What type of products and services will be offered, and what makes them unique in comparison to the competition?
+Do products and services include fire alarms, instruction detection, security alarms, TV and video surveillance, and access control for example protocol X.509?

 A business owner will need to purchase adequate business liability insurance, have a plan for providing staff ongoing technical training, and ensure the business is able to meet all legal requirements.
 The marketing and sales plan is critical to future success and a variety of venues can be used.
 Most companies today have websites, but security systems businesses frequently advertise on television and in newspapers and magazines.
 There has to be adequate trained sales people to meet with consumers interested in buying the system or to promote and sell to commercial clients.
 This particular industry is highly competitive, so successful business development requires laying out a clear and differentiated path to success.